input-output-hk/plutus-pioneer-program/docs/prework/setup/docker.md

     ![VS Code terminal window shows the terminal prompt after updating cabal.](images/docker-guide-21.png)

+{% hint style="warning" %}
+**Be patient while running these commands.** Depending on your hardware configuration and an internet connection, the time required to execute the command `cabal update` may vary.
+It takes at least 5 minutes to finish; however, we experienced waiting times of up to 15 minutes in some hardware and internet settings.
+{% endhint %}

 7. Now, to finish the dev container setup, type and execute the command `cabal build all` in the VS Code terminal, as the image below shows.

     ![VS Code terminal window shows the `cabal build all` command.](images/docker-guide-22.png)

 {% hint style="warning" %}
 **Be patient while running this command.** The time required to execute this command may vary depending on your hardware configuration and internet connection.
 It can take at least 10 minutes to finish.
 However, we experienced waiting times of up to 25 in some hardware and internet settings.
 {% endhint %}

 ## Troubleshooting Guide